Holiday Parties – Things To Think About

 - Make sure your Holiday Party is “non-denominational”.
-Sensitivity to others and their individual religious beliefs is very important and shows that your company is inclusive of all!
+Sensitivity to others and their individual religious beliefs are very important and show that your company is inclusive of all!

 - Have a team meeting the day before the party, and make sure everyone understands the rules (yes, there must be rules!).
 The same rules that apply to work behavior/code of conduct (dressing appropriately, violence, etc.)

-- Make sure your employees understand that the event is optional, and attending (or not) will have NO impact to performance reviews
+- Make sure your employees understand that the event is optional, and attending (or not) will have NO impact on performance reviews

 - Arrange a ride service in the event that someone has “too much fun” at the party…